Shreyasiverma/techtitansYUKTI/README.md

 ---

 ## 🎯 Problem Statement
-Many people ignore early symptoms of diseases due to lack of awareness or immediate medical access.
-There is a need for a simple and accessible system that can provide preliminary disease predictions based on common symptoms.
+There is a need for a simple system that can analyze symptoms and provide basic guidance before the condition becomes serious.

 ---